hello-nau/Applied-Data-Science-Capstone/README.md

 # Applied Data Science project
-This repository is for Applied Data Science Capstone project from coursera
+This repository is for Applied Data Science project from coursera